daefron/thing-connector/README.md

 ## About this project

-This is a tool that finds connections between words using AI, and ranks them.
+This is a tool that finds connections between things using AI, and ranks them.

 It's is a strange project, and about the only use case I have for this is to help with writing jokes or rap.